If you have a car or two spending a lot of time sitting idle in your garage, why not rent your car and put it to work

 However, the problem with technological advancements is that this comes at a price.

-- GetAround charges $99 installation fee for GetAround Connect
+- Getaround charges a $99 installation fee for GetAround Connect

 - Although you do get a free 30-day trial, once up, you’d have to shoulder $20/month in subscription fees to continue using Getaround Connect